v5ma/selfawarenetworks/README.md

 This is SelfAwareNeuralNetworks.com and you are reading my notes on the Neurophysics of Consciousness

-These are the book notes for the book Self Aware Networks: The Neurophysics of Consciousness, Artificial Neurology, Brain Machine Interfaces via Amazon.com https://www.amazon.com/dp/B0B3QHX9FN/ref=cm_sw_em_r_mt_dp_TYDKS7TRVVB80R73FVEY on github.com/v5ma
+These are the book notes for the book Self Aware Networks: The Neurophysics of Consciousness, Artificial Neurology, and Brain Machine Interfaces via Amazon.com https://www.amazon.com/dp/B0B3QHX9FN/ref=cm_sw_em_r_mt_dp_TYDKS7TRVVB80R73FVEY on github.com/v5ma

 These notes are not ready for anyone to read them as they still need lots of editing & fixing.
 The book includes a new gravity equation hypothesis, a new model of a neuron, a new explanation for LTD & LTP, a new explanation for internal representations or qualia, a new explanation for how our bodies & brains are conscious, and much more.